|

 In the early years of Islam some atheists speak out openly against religion and still survive.
 One of them is the philosopher Ibn al-Rawandi [26], another the poet Abul Ala Al-Ma’arri who writes in one of his verses, 'The inhabitants of the earth are of two sorts: those with brains but no religion, and those with religion but no brains.’
 [27]

-The invention of the printing press makes the spreading of ideas a lot easier and is immediately countered with censorship by Church and State.
+The invention of the printing press makes the spreading of ideas a lot easier and is immediately countered with censorship by church and state.
 Many books are banned and burnt (often together with their authors) throughout the centuries, and while censorship becomes rare in Christian countries over the past few decades, it is still the norm in Islamic ones.
 However, censorship has become increasingly difficult since the introduction of the Internet.

 The Renaissance gives birth to Humanism, a movement which focuses on the individual human being, with protagonists like Leonardo da Vinci.
 And even though it is not an atheist movement per se, it paves the way for many secular philosophies.